Center-for-Health-Data-Science/PythonTsunami/develop/index.md

 !!! warning "Course Requirements"
     This course has no requirements

-The course Python Tsunami is an 3-day introductory course to programming in the language Python.
-It is intended for researchers at SUND who are interested in learning how to use Python but who do not have any prior experience yet.

-We will demonstrate how to run Python from Jupyter Notebooks hosted on google colab, a tool that is often used for data analysis.
-An overview of the fundamental Pythonic data structures will follow and participants will learn about containers, conditional statements and loops.
-Moreover, the course will introduce the Python library pandas that allows for efficient data manipulation.
-Lastly, we will give a first introduction to data visualization in Python.

 !!! info "Goals"
     By the end of this workshop, you should be able to: